Beef Braised in Guinness

 - 1 tablespoon olive oil

-- 2 pounds beef stew meat, such as beef chuck or round, cut into 1-inch cubes
+- 2 pounds beef stew meat, such as beef chuck, cut into 1-inch cubes

 - Kosher salt